fieldbook/api-docs/codelets/github.md

 # The New Way: Codelets!

-We recently introduced [codelets](link-to-codelets-page), which let you instantly create a one-off webserver with a single endpoint.
-This means we can eliminate all of those steps besides 6 and 8.
+We recently introduced [codelets](../codelets.md), which let you instantly create a one-off webserver with a single endpoint.
+As we'll see, we can eliminate all of those steps besides 6 and 8.

 # Creating a codelet

-To add a codelet, we first click the API button to pull up the API panel.

-[screen-shot]

-We open up the "Codelets" tab and click "New", which gives us a new codelet filled in with the default example.

-Let's clear that out, and just start out with the simplest possible codelet.
+We'll [add a codelet](../codelets.md#getting-started), clear out the default example and type:

 ```js
 exports.endpoint = function (request, response) {